Comparative Bioavailability: FDA Submission Requirements Explained

 Problem:

-Standard crossover studies require extremely large sample sizes (often 100+ subjects) to achieve adequate power when variability is high.
+Standard crossover studies may become difficult to power when intra-subject variability is high.

 Solutions: